Research Project

 Melissa.Forbes[at]usq.edu.au

-Summaries of the project findings will be posted here on this project webpage, when available.
+Summaries of the project findings are posted here on this project webpage, when available.

-We have presented preliminary findings at two academic conferences and have published one journal article so far.
+We have published peer-reviewed journal articles and have presented findings at academic conferences.
 Please get in touch if you would like to know more.